ice09/libra-message-signing/README.md

 ### Run

-Run the downloaded binary with this command in a shell:
+Run the downloaded binary (must be alpha-2+) with this command in a shell:
 ```
-java -jar java-libra-client-0.0-alpha-1.jar
+java -jar java-libra-client-0.0-alpha-2.jar
 ```

 The application should start with a jlibra splash screen and a shell.